Licensed Vocational Nursing (LVN) Program

 Please Note: This schedule is subject to change without notice.

-The Licensed Vocational Nursing Program at MiraCosta College was founded in January 1965, and is accredited by the California Board of Vocational Nurse and Psychiatric Technicians.
+The Licensed Vocational Nursing Program at MiraCosta College was founded in January 1965, and is accredited by the California Board of Vocational Nursing and Psychiatric Technicians.
 The curriculum is designed to prep the Certified Nursing Assistant to function as a Licensed Vocational Nurse.
 Students must complete 1536 hours in classroom and clinical experience in order to be eligible to take the state board examination.

 Our graduates have a 94% pass rate on the State Board Exam!